 Premium Credit Limited (PCL) is committed to carrying out business responsibly, which includes ensuring that slavery and human trafficking are not taking place in any part of the business or supply chain.
-This statement sets out PCL’s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
+This statement sets out PCL’s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business or its supply chains.

-Organisational structure and supply chains
+1.0 Organisational structure and supply chains

-Assessing and managing the risk
+2.0 Assessing and managing the risk

 PCL has reviewed its own business and material suppliers, and assessed whether any risks of slavery or human trafficking arise.
 Risk is managed by using suppliers whom PCL consider to be reputable, and PCL has specifically requested that all material regular suppliers in these areas confirm that their own business activities do not involve slavery or human trafficking.

-PCL operates the following policies that describe its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations.
+PCL operates the following policies that describe its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations:

 Training includes how to assess the risk of slavery and human trafficking, how to identify signs and what steps to take if slavery or human trafficking is suspected.
 The focus is particularly on the expectations that PCL has of suppliers and contractors in maintaining an environment that is free from slavery and human trafficking.

-Our continuing plan
+7.0 Our continuing plan

-This statement is made with respect to the financial year ended 31 December 2016 in accordance with section 54(1) of the Modern Slavery Act 2015 and has been approved by the Premium Credit Limited Board.
+This statement is made with respect to the financial year ended 31 December 2017 in accordance with section 54(1) of the Modern Slavery Act 2015 and has been approved by the Premium Credit Limited Board.
 The statement will be reviewed and (if necessary) updated annually to reflect Premium Credit Limited’s ongoing commitment to ensuring that its business and supply chains are free from slavery and human trafficking.

 Tom Woolgrove, Chief Executive Officer